 On this page you’ll learn about how we run the farm and the measures we’ve taken to reduce our carbon footprint.

 Marshfield Farm sits eight miles north of the City of Bath on the edge of the rolling Cotswold Hills.
 The farm comprises nearly 1,000 acres of land on which we grow crops and rear dairy cows.
 We are a working farm that also produces ice cream; every process is carried out on the farm itself.
-We grow the food for the cows, the cows graze the pastures and produce the milk that goes into the ice creams, the ice cream.
+We grow the food for the cows, the cows graze the pastures and produce the milk that goes into the ice creams.
 The ice cream and sorbets are all made in a converted cowshed on the farm and stored in freezers in another farm building.
 Finally, the finished product is enjoyed in our new ice cream parlour on the farm or transported to shops and tourist sites across the country.
 We like to use the phrase “Cow to Cone”!
 Watch our Cow to Cone video here.

 We have always endeavoured to minimise our environmental footprint and have always embraced new green energy developments.
 Read about them below.